warfares/pretty-json/README.md

 --
 Node
 <br/>
-<b>expandAll</b>: recursive open & render all nodes. (lazy render: the node will render only if it's expanded)
+<b>expandAll(depth)</b>: recursive open & render all nodes.
+If an integer is passed in the function it will open only to that depth. (lazy render: the node will render only if it's expanded)
 <br/>
 <b>collapseAll</b>: close (Hide) all nodes.